Generate images using GAN on iOS devices

 let model = dcgan() // Model initialization

 let input = try?
-MLMultiArray(shape: [1,100] as [NSNumber], dataType: MLMultiArrayDataType.float32) // Make an empty multi-array with a shape of 1 * 100 for i in 0…input!.count — 1 {
+MLMultiArray(shape: [1,100] as [NSNumber], dataType: MLMultiArrayDataType.float32) // Make an empty multi-array with a shape of 1 * 100

 input![i] = NSNumber(value: Float32.random(in: 0…1))

 } // Put random numbers into the multi-array.
-The number to enter here is in the range of 0 to 1.let mlinput = dcganInput(dense_input: input!) // Shape the multi-array into the input of the model.
+The number to enter here is in the range of 0 to 1.

 let output = try? model.prediction(input: mlinput) // Run